What are pubic lice?

 Treating pubic lice

-• tell people you live with, frequently share a bed with or have sex with, so that they can treat it, too (yes, it might seem awkward, but you risk being reinfected if you don’t!)
+• Telling people you live with, frequently share a bed with or have sex with, so that they can treat it, too.
+Yes, it can be an uncomfortable conversation, but it’ll stop the lice from spreading even more and prevent you from getting them again.

 If the pubic lice or itching doesn’t go away, or you have itching but no visible lice, it’s worth getting checked out at a medical centre or sexual health clinic.
 Learn more about getting a sexual health check.